operator-framework/enhancements/enhancements/sdk-migrate-bundle.md

   directory.
 - `[--output-dir=]` is an optional flag that indicates the directory to write the bundle to, defaults to `bundle` directory.
-- `[--image-base]` optional flag that indicates the base container name for the bundles; e.g. `quay.io/example/memcached-operator-bundle`
+- `[--image-tag-base]` optional flag that indicates the base container name for the bundles; e.g. `quay.io/example/memcached-operator-bundle`
 - `[--build-cmd]` optional flag that indicates the fully qualified build command;

-For more information about the `image-base` and `build-cmd` see the [creating bundle image](#creating-bundle-image) section.
+For more information about the `image-tag-base` and `build-cmd` see the [creating bundle image](#creating-bundle-image) section.

 #### Generating bundle on disk